Pumahawk/api-gateway/README.md

 # API Gateway

-Embanded API gateway focus on customize configurations and extensions.
+Embanded API gateway focuses on customized configurations and extensions.

-It' possible divides logic in 3 importat points of abstract configuration location.
+It's possible to divide logic in 3 importat points of abstract configuration location.

 * **Loaders**
-Classes responsable to retrive configuration location and convert it in a *InputStream*.
+These classes are responsable of retrieving configuration location and converting it in a *InputStream*.

 * **Readers**
-Classes responsable to interpret *InputStream* given by *Loaders* and convert it in a *TreeNode*. *TreeNode* is an object from library **Jackson-core**.
+These classes are responsable of interpreting *InputStream* given by *Loaders* and converting it in a *TreeNode*. *TreeNode* is an object of the **Jackson-core** library.

 * **Solvers**
-Classes responsable to interpret *TreeNode* and consume a *PredicateSpec* to create the final API gateway configuration.
+These classes are responsable of interpreting *TreeNode* and consuming a *PredicateSpec* to create the final API gateway configuration.

 ## Configuration file

 To create a configuration for API gateway you must create `gateway.json` file with the basic configuration.

-To use a different location file is possibile define it with a system property **fileConfigurationPath**.
+To use a different location file it is possibile to define it with a **fileConfigurationPath** system property.

 ```json
 {